-It’s Burns Night next Thursday (25 January) and the traditional Burns Night Supper consists of… Haggis, neaps and tatties.
-I’m going to celebrate with a Gluten-Free, Vegan Burns Night Supper.
+It’s Burns Night on Tuesday 25 January and the traditional Burns Night Supper consists of… Haggis, neaps and tatties.
+If you want to celebrate Burns Night can I recommend celebrating with a Gluten-Free Vegan Burns Night Supper.
 One of my favourite meals and I’m really excited to share my recipes with you.

 What’s Burns Night?